Jorgenpa/DHIS2-Commodity-Dispensing/README.md

 ## **Missing and/or Non-Optimized Functionality/Implementations **
 - Possible for user to choose between user account in the system in the dispense-form.
 As of now the user has to type who it is to and from.
-- The transaction log is missing some key information it would be good to include, but we ran out of time.
-- The period-selector (InputField) in Overview only works on Chrome
+- The period-selector (InputField) in the Overview component only works in the Chrome browser.
+- In overview the end balance only updates on screen when the user replenish all commodities at once.
+If only one or a few commodities are resupplied the dataStore endpoint is updated, but the table in the app is not updated unless the user refreshes the page.
+- In the dispensing cart it would be fitting to have the functionality to remove an item from the cart.